 The Currumbin Wildlife Sanctuary is located at Currumbin on the Gold Coast.

-Whether you’re based down here or not and want to see Koalas, this is the place to come to.
+Whether you’re based here or not and want to see Koalas, this is the place to go.

 What To See